sngestr/CS_With_Android/README.md

 # CS_With_Android
-This is a repository with all the Android applications built in the Applied Computer Science with Android workshop with Google.
+This is a repository with all the Android applications built in the Applied Computer Science with Android workshop.